 In May everything starts to bloom and in September and October, the autumn colors make the landscapes very photogenic.

 Cash is king for visitors.
 Koreans can swipe their cards everywhere but foreign cards are not always accepted.

-There’re many ATM’s at Incheon airport and it took us at least an hour to find one where we could withdraw cash.
+There were many ATMs at Incheon airport but it took us at least an hour to find one where we could withdraw cash.

-Most wouldn’t accept our cards, some did.
-Usually, we never suggest to bring cash but it looks like it may be a good idea to bring some cash to South Korea.
+Most wouldn’t accept our cards, but some did.
+Usually, we never suggest bringing cash but it looks like it may be a good idea to bring some cash to South Korea.

 It’s almost always cheaper to book your tickets for attractions online in South Korea.
 Most attractions offer discounts from 10% to 50% for tickets that have been bought online.

 Here is an overview of the best-organized tours in Korea.

 An organized tour saves you time and, moreover, the tour guide will enlighten you about the different sights you visit.

 We partnered up with GetYourGuide, Klook, and Trazy for these activities.